Kristin Ross

 Kristin Ross (born 1953) is an American literary theorist who is professor emeritus of comparative literature at New York University.
-She is primarily known for her work on French literature and culture of the 19th, 20th, and 21st centuries.
+She is primarily known for her work on French literature and culture of the 19th and 20th centuries.

 Life and work

-Ross received her Ph.D. from Yale University in 1981 and since then has written a number of books, including The Emergence of Social Space: Rimbaud and the Paris Commune (1988), Fast Cars, Clean Bodies: Decolonization and the Reordering of French Culture (1995) and May '68 and its Afterlives (2002).
+Ross received her Ph.D. from Yale University in 1981.
+She has written a number of books, including The Emergence of Social Space: Rimbaud and the Paris Commune (1988); Fast Cars, Clean Bodies: Decolonization and the Reordering of French Culture (1995); and May '68 and its Afterlives (2002).
 She edited Anti-Americanism (2004) with Andrew Ross (no relation).
-In 2015, her book Communal Luxury: The Political Imaginary of the Paris Commune appeared.
+In 2015, her book Communal Luxury: The Political Imaginary of the Paris Commune was published.

-For Fast Cars, Clean Bodies, Ross was awarded a Critic's Choice Award and the Lawrence Wylie Award for French Cultural Studies.
-Professor Ross has also received a Guggenheim Fellowship and a fellowship from the Institute for Advanced Study in Princeton, New Jersey.
+For Fast Cars, Clean Bodies, Ross was awarded the Laurence Wylie Prize in French Cultural Studies.
+Ross has also received a Guggenheim Fellowship and a fellowship from the Institute for Advanced Study in Princeton, New Jersey.

-Ross has also translated several works from French including Jacques Ranciere's The Ignorant Schoolmaster.
-Along with her research interests in French political culture and literature, Ross's work gains its focus through her interest in urban and revolutionary history, theory, politics, ideology and popular culture.
+Ross has also translated several works from French, including Jacques Rancière's The Ignorant Schoolmaster.
+Along with her research interests in French political culture and literature, Ross's work has focused on urban history, theory, politics, ideology, and popular culture.